obnam-mirror/obnam2/tutorial.md

 us improve Obnam!

-If you're interested in more details, and especially in how Obnam works internally, take a look at [obnam.md](obnam.md) Subplot file.
+If you're interested in more details, and especially in how Obnam works internally, take a look at [the Subplot file](obnam.html).
 It not just explains things, but also contains acceptance criteria and tests for them.
 Great stuff!

 [issue-tracker]: https://gitlab.com/larswirzenius/obnam/-/issues